rails/rails/guides/source/routing.md

 get ':username', :to => "users#show", :as => :user
 ```

-This will define a +user_path+ method that will be available in controllers, helpers and views that will go to a route such as +/bob+.
-Inside the +show+ action of +UsersController+, +params[:username]+ will contain the username for the user.
-Change +:username+ in the route definition if you do not want your parameter name to be +:username+.
+This will define a `user_path` method that will be available in controllers, helpers and views that will go to a route such as `/bob`.
+Inside the `show` action of `UsersController`, `params[:username]` will contain the username for the user.
+Change `:username` in the route definition if you do not want your parameter name to be `:username`.

 ### HTTP Verb Constraints

-In general, you should use the +get+, +post+, +put+ and +delete+ methods to constrain a route to a particular verb.
-You can use the +match+ method with the +:via+ option to match multiple verbs at once:
+In general, you should use the `get`, `post`, `put` and `delete` methods to constrain a route to a particular verb.
+You can use the `match` method with the `:via` option to match multiple verbs at once:

 ```ruby
 match 'photos' => 'photos#show', :via => [:get, :post]
 ```

-You can match all verbs to a particular route using +:via => :all+:
+You can match all verbs to a particular route using `:via => :all`:

 ```ruby
 match 'photos' => 'photos#show', :via => :all
 ```

-You should avoid routing all verbs to an action unless you have a good reason to, as routing both +GET+ requests and +POST+ requests to a single action has security implications.
+You should avoid routing all verbs to an action unless you have a good reason to, as routing both `GET` requests and `POST` requests to a single action has security implications.

 ### Segment Constraints

-You can use the +:constraints+ option to enforce a format for a dynamic segment:
+You can use the `:constraints` option to enforce a format for a dynamic segment:

 ```ruby
 get 'photos/:id' => 'photos#show', :constraints => { :id => /[A-Z]\d{5}/ }
 ```

-This route would match paths such as +/photos/A12345+.
+This route would match paths such as `/photos/A12345`.
 You can more succinctly express the same route this way:

 ```ruby
 get 'photos/:id' => 'photos#show', :id => /[A-Z]\d{5}/
 ```

-+:constraints+ takes regular expressions with the restriction that regexp anchors can't be used.
+`:constraints` takes regular expressions with the restriction that regexp anchors can't be used.
 For example, the following route will not work:

 ```ruby
 get '/:id' => 'posts#show', :constraints => {:id => /^\d/}